Last Updated on June 23, 2023 by Dee

 First, invest in a set of good brushes.
 A variety of brush sizes and shapes will be helpful, as each type of brush can create a different type of mark.

 You’ll also need a good quality set of gouache paint.
-Choose a brand that you trust and experiment with different colors until you find a palette that you like.
+Choose a brand you trust and experiment with different colors until you find a palette you like.

 I recommend Holbein Acrylic Designer Gouache because it’s highly pigmented and has a nice matte finish.
 I also find that goes on incredibly smoothly and layers well.